dietzy1/unstable-engineers/docs/cards.md

 - **AGILE** - "Your team is now Agile.
 Gain 1 extra action per turn."
 - **SCRUM** - "Your team has implemented Scrum.
 Skip your turn
+- **NullPointer Exception** - "Your code has thrown a Null Pointer Exception.
+Lose 1 action."
+- **Code Review** - "Your code has been reviewed.
+Gain 1 extra action."
+- **Code Freeze** - "Your code has been frozen.
+Lose 1 action."